sustrik/libdill/unixconnect.md

 ## ERRORS

+* `EACCES`: The process does not have appropriate privileges.
 * `ECONNREFUSED`: The target address was not listening for connections or refused the connection request.
 * `ECONNRESET`: Remote host reset the connection request.
 * `EIO`: An I/O error occurred while reading from or writing to the file system.